 The vitamin E in hazelnut oil may also help reduce the appearance of fine lines.

-But hazelnut oil alone may help with photoaging: research suggests that fatty acids, like those in hazelnut oil, could also help reduce the appearance of fine lines or wrinkles caused by sun exposure.
+But hazelnut oil alone may help with photoaging: research that fatty acids, like those in hazelnut oil, could also help reduce the appearance of fine lines or wrinkles caused by sun exposure.

 Hyperpigmentation is a condition that causes skin to darken.
 It can affect small or large areas of your skin.